botwillacceptanything/botwillacceptanything/README.md

 1. Fork this repo.
 1. Get yourself an OAuth token for github at https://github.com/settings/tokens/new.
 (TODO what scopes are required?)
 1. Copy config.template.js -> config.js and modify accordingly.
+1. Disable any items in the mocks section that you would like to function normally.

 ```javascript
 $ cp config.template.js config.js